top of page

 I stood erect, peering through the viewfinder aimed at my reflection in the mirror, safeguarding myself with each layer of indirect observation.
 I closed my eyes as I sensed him.
 “You’re here,” I said, scanning the room from the mirror.

 With this acknowledgment, my awareness unfurled.
-From an unsuspecting space, tethered like a suspended object between two worlds, Hans materialized.
+From an unsuspecting space, tethered like a suspended object between two worlds, Winter materialized.
 His face came through as shadows and highlights on the wall, then idly coalesced.
 His unhurried appearance allowed me to stay composed, taking in the presence of his mysterious splendor.

 “I see you,” I said with unwavering eyes.
 “You’re in semi-profile—your blond hair’s sweptback—you’re thin—taller than me,” I said, waiting for him to confirm my perceptions.
-Is this really happening?

 I stopped talking and took him in, peering into his unblinking stare that was pushed half shut by the subtle, upward curve of his temperate smile.
 I stopped breathing, concerned that if I moved in the slightest way, he’d disappear like a diffracted image in a hologram.
 A crow flew past the window, catching his attention.